aion-dk/js-client/README.md

 yarn run test
 ````

-To run benaloh flow and walkthrough test:
+To run the Benaloh flow and walkthrough test:

 Delete the `.skip` instruction on line 9, in the test/benaloh_flow.test.ts, and on lines 11 and 90, in test/walkthrough.test.ts, and make sure you have Devbox’s services running and seeded.